 The Manitoba Maple Syrup Festival, Manitoba

-The Manitoba Maple Syrup Festival doesn’t make syrup but they sure know how to celebrate those who do.
-Now entering its 10th year, the festival in McCreary—Manitoba’s maple syrup capital—honours local producers, including the Manitoba Maple Products, Yummy Stuff, and Tucker Farms.
-The family-friendly events include celebrating Métis culture, helping with syrup production, and sampling maple treats like taffy on snow.
+Held in the village of McCreary—the province’s maple syrup capital—the Manitoba Maple Syrup Festival is an April tradition that honours local maple syrup farms, including Manitoba Maple Products, Yummy Stuff and Tucker Farms.
+The family-friendly events include helping out with syrup production, sampling maple treats like taffy on snow and Métis traditional dancing.
 Festival president Pam Little points out that maple syrup is an important part of McCreary’s heritage.
 “Indigenous people have been collecting sap and producing maple sugar for eons here in Manitoba,” she says.
 “Our producers learned the process directly from Indigenous people who live in our area or indirectly from them over the years.”

 Uncle Lee’s Bees, Alberta

 Cam Wright and the team at Uncle Lee’s Bees near Calgary didn’t set out to be maple moguls.
 Back in 1993, they had exactly two Manitoba maple trees.
-Many years and trees later, they can’t keep with demand for both their product and knowledge.
+Many years (and many more trees) later, they can’t keep up with demand for both their product and knowledge.
 “As soon as we hit the market with an Alberta-based product like this, the consumer buy-in was huge,” says Wright.
 “We can’t produce it fast enough.”
 Some fans may even become future maple producers, with Wright reporting that many people inquire about how they can tap their own trees.

-Being far away from the east coast’s prized sugar maples didn’t deter Glenn Janzen.
-He was among the many Vancouver Island households embracing big leaf maples and producing syrup for personal use.
+Being far from the east coast’s prized sugar maples didn’t deter entrepreneur Glenn Janzen.
+He was among the many Vancouver Islanders embracing big leaf maples and producing syrup for personal use.
 But everything changed in 2017 when he acquired a wood-fired evaporator.
 With improved efficiency on his side, he was making enough syrup to supply the Comox Valley Farmers’ Market.
-Tending to Beneath The Bark’s 116-acre forest takes time but Janzen says it’s well worth it.
+Tending to Beneath the Bark’s 116-acre forest takes time, but Janzen says it’s well worth it.
 “Being out in the woods every day, what could be more life-giving?”

 Maple Roch, British Columbia